 While there are plenty of ways to earn Marriott points with credit cards, there aren’t many ways to do so at efficient or competitive rates.

 The Marriott Bonvoy Bold Card is the only option for those looking for a no annual fee Marriott credit card.
 The fact that the card offers 15 elite nights toward status annually is generous.

-However, beyond that I think getting one of Marriott’s premium credit cards instead is worthwhile.
+However, beyond that, I think getting one of Marriott’s premium credit cards instead is worthwhile.
 I’d highly recommend getting the Marriott Bonvoy Boundless Card.
 It has a much better welcome bonus than the Bold Card, and it offers an annual free night that more than justifies the annual fee.
-You can always give that card a try, and if you don’t like it, you should be able to downgrade the card after a year.
+You can always try that card, and if you don’t like it, you should be able to downgrade the card after a year.